glothriel/wormhole/README.md

 No you can expose a service from one infrastructure to another.
 Services exposed from the server will be available on all the clients.
 Services exposed from the client will be available only on the server.

 ```
-kubectl annotate --overwrite svc <namespace> <service> wormhole.glothriel.github.com/exposed=yes
+kubectl annotate --overwrite svc --namespace <namespace> <service> wormhole.glothriel.github.com/exposed=yes
 ```

 After up to 30 seconds the service will be available on the other side.
-You can check the status of the tunnel by running: